-The proposed changes to the TSP establish a new street design for State Street between 12th and 25th Streets to provide enhanced bicycle and pedestrian facilities and support the vision of a vibrant, walkable, mixed-use corridor.
-State Street is designated a major arterial in the TSP, which calls for such streets to be 96-feet-wide with two travel lanes in each direction, a center median, bike lanes, sidewalks, and a planter street.
+The proposed changes to the Transportation System Plan (TSP) establish a new street design for State Street between 12th and 25th Streets to provide enhanced bicycle and pedestrian facilities and support the vision of a vibrant, walkable, mixed-use corridor.
+State Street is designated a major arterial in the TSP.
+Major arterials are 96-feet-wide with two travel lanes in each direction, a center median, bike lanes, sidewalks, and a planter street.
 State Street lacks many of these bicycle and pedestrian amenities.
 Instead, the street generally provides two lanes in each direction, narrow sidewalks, and on-street parking in limited areas.
-The public has voiced concern that this current state of the street creates an uninviting, unsafe environment for pedestrians and bicyclists.
+The public has voiced concern that State Street creates an uninviting, unsafe environment for pedestrians and bicyclists.
 By developing a context-sensitive design for State Street, facilities and amenities for bicyclists and pedestrians can be provided without having to significantly widen the road and acquire large swaths of property.

-The proposed street design, which was called the Hybrid alternative in the State Street Plan, generally conducts a "road diet" on State Street between 14th and 17th Streets and makes pedestrian improvements east of 17th Street.
-In the western "road diet" portion, the new design reconfigures the street into three lanes (one travel lane in each direction plus a center-turn lane), adds buffered bicycle lanes, widens sidewalks, retains on-street parking, and adds a pedestrian crossing with a median at 15th Street.
-The bicycle lanes would connect to the existing bike lanes that run north-south on 17th Street as well as the family-friendly bikeways on Chemeketa Street NE and Mill Street SE via 14th Street and 24th Street.
+The proposed street design, he Hybrid alternative in the State Street Plan, generally conducts a road diet on State Street between 14th and 17th Streets and makes pedestrian improvements east of 17th Street.
+In the western road diet portion, the new design reconfigures the street into three lanes (one travel lane in each direction plus a center-turn lane), adds buffered bicycle lanes, widens sidewalks, retains on-street parking, and adds a pedestrian crossing with a median at 15th Street.
+The bicycle lanes would connect to the existing bike lanes that run north -south on 17th Street as well as the family-friendly bikeways on Chemeketa Street NE and Mill Street SE via 14th Street and 24th Street.
 The proposed street design also includes a proposed bicycle/pedestrian bridge on 24th Street SE across Mill Creek to improve connectivity to existing bike lanes on State Street that begin at 24th Street.